Root Vegetables List: Nutritious & Delicious Options

 What are some root vegetables that can be made into chips?

-To make root vegetable chips, simply slice the vegetables thinly and bake them in the oven until they are crispy.
+You can turn many root vegetables into chips, including sweet potatoes, beets, and parsnips.
+Just slice them thinly and bake them in the oven until they turn crispy.

 How can I find a comprehensive chart or PDF of root vegetables?